rovingpen/path-of-the-kings/chapter-15.md

 "Lead the way," Caster agreed.

-"By the way, a friend of mine lives here...."
+"By the way, a friend of mine lives here..."

 ------------------------------------------------------------------------